Greg-R/qse2/README.md

 Note that other transformers with the same footprint may work in this circuit.
 The middle pads are open-circuited which means even tapped transformers can be used.

-### Balanced Output Summing Capacitors

-The output of the demodulator uses "differential mode" integration capacitors.
-The idea here is to balance the output circuit to the highest degree possible.
-The capacitors should be specified to 1% tolerance.
-The typical shunt capacitors are also provided.
-The capacitor values in this circuit may be further optimized.

-### Differential Operational Amplifiers
+### Differential Operational Amplifiers with Low-Pass Filter

-"Instrumentation amplifiers" replace the op-amps from the V010 circuit.
-The instrumentation amplifiers are intended to improve the symmetry and balance of the demodulator circuit, thus improving performance, and in particular the image rejection.
+Fully differential operation amplifiers replace the op-amps from the V011 circuit.
+This is intended to improve the symmetry and balance of the modulator circuit, thus improving performance.

-Another benefit of the instrumentation amplifiers is the simplification of the circuit.
-A single resistor sets the gain.
-The gain setting resistors should be specified to 1% tolerance.
+A low-pass filter is implemented using the differential amplifiers.
+This is a significant simplification, as a separate low-pass filter is not required.

-A disadvantage of the instrumentation amplifiers is higher cost.
-The AD8226 device cost is US$3.77.
-Quantity 2 are required.
+A disadvantage of the differential amplifiers is higher cost.
+The AD8137 device cost is US$4.12  Quantity 2 are required.

-### Power Supply Decoupling
+### Power Supply Decoupling and Regulators

 The power supplies routed through the 16 wire ribbon cable are prone to noise, most likely from the Main board.
-Extra decoupling components were added to clean up the power supplies.
-This has been noted in a lower noise floor of the displayed spectrum.

-### Option for 3.3 or 5.0 Volts Biasing

-A zero ohm jumper is placed to select either 3.3 or 5.0 volt supply bias to the quadrature and demodulator devices.
-It is also necessary to change the instrumentation amplifier reference regulators depending on the the chosen bias voltage.
-Use 1.8 volt regulators with 3.3 volt bias, or a 2.5 volt regulator with 5.0 volt bias.
+Regulators for the three required voltages include low-esr bypass capacitors.
+This will provide clean bias sources to the modulator circuit.

 ### Connectors